Can You Put Vinegar in a Steam Mop?

 Can You Put Vinegar in a Shark Steam Mop?

-Here’s what Shark Clean has to say about using vinegar in their steam mops:
+Here is the official advice from Shark about using vinegar in their steam mops:

 To prolong the life of your Steam Mop, we recommend using distilled water.
 Make sure you add only water to the tank.
 Chemicals or cleaning solutions (including vinegar) may damage the Steam Mop and could be unsafe for you and your family.